AI Crawler List: Every Bot, What It Wants, and How to Block It

 David is the CTO of TechnologyChecker, responsible for the engineering and architecture behind the platform's crawling infrastructure.
 Before joining TechnologyChecker, he spent five years at Google on the Search team, where he worked on large-scale crawling and indexing systems that shaped his approach to building high-performance data infrastructure.

-He oversees the detection systems that scan over 50 million domains monthly, ensuring accurate and timely identification of technology stacks across the web.
+He oversees the detection systems that successfully crawl 29.9M live business domains per sweep, ensuring accurate and timely identification of technology stacks across the web.
 His work focuses on scalable data pipelines, real-time processing, and maintaining detection accuracy across HTTP headers, JavaScript libraries, DNS records, and HTML patterns.

 Based in Edinburgh, David is a devoted single malt whisky enthusiast when he's not architecting distributed systems.